Home • Welcome to ALSO!

 Pennsylvania Court Information

 Each county is assigned to a numbered judicial district.
 There are 67 counties and 60 judicial districts (some districts comprise more than one county).
 See also links to state court web sites, maintained by the National Center for State Courts.
-Additionally, see Judgepedia, a Wikipedia-style web site, self-described as “an encyclopedia about judges and courts,” which is maintained by the Sam Adams Alliance (Illinois).
+Additionally, the Ballotpedia.org web site presents information about courts and judges in the state, covering both state courts and federal courts, in a Wikipedia-style format.

 1. Web Sites